dschwinler/PenasTeeSniper/README.md

 ## Overview

-Penas Tee Sniper is an automated bot that books tee times.
-The script is designed to run whenver you want and book any tee times you want, scheduled 14 days in advance.
+Penas Tee Sniper is an automated bot that secures tee times effortlessly.
+It allows you to schedule and book desired tee times in advance, running whenever you choose.

 ## Features